Nick Saban, Dabo Swinney, Deion Sanders remember Bobby Bowden’s personal side

-Plaudits began pouring in for Bowden last month after he announced that he was terminally ill and his son, Louisiana Monroe Coach Terry Bowden, told reporters that his father had pancreatic cancer.
+Plaudits began pouring in for Bowden last month after he announced that he was terminally ill and one of his sons, Louisiana Monroe Coach Terry Bowden, told reporters that his father had pancreatic cancer.

 “To the coaching community, Coach Bowden demonstrated that you can be exceptional as a leader and field amazing football teams and be a quality human being — genuine, authentic, giving and compassionate — all at the same time,” Virginia Coach Bronco Mendenhall said (via Yahoo’s Pete Thamel).
 “I think that era of coaches, and Coach Bowden specifically, gave us an example for us as younger coaches to follow.”